 Management determines the classification of its financial assets and financial liabilities at initial recognition.
-Financial assets comprise Amounts due from group undertakings, Loans and advances held at amortised cost, Debt securities held at amortised cost, Equity securities, Other trade receivables, Other debtors and Cash and cash equivalents.
-Financial liabilities comprise Amounts due to group undertakings, Bank overdraft and Trade and other payables.
+Financial assets comprise Amounts due from group undertakings, Debt securities held at amortised cost, Equity securities and Cash and cash equivalents.
+Financial liabilities comprise Amounts due to group undertakings, Trade payables and Other Creditors.